 The State Investment Board and staff are focused on prudently managing the portfolios in our care.
-The past year has shown significant improvements but uncertainties regarding inflation, economic growth, the effect of debt burden on the economy and global conflict continue to fuel volatility in markets.
+The past year has had very good equity investment returns and the fixed income investment returns are beginning to improve.
+Inflation has subsided, the US economy is growing and the Federal Reserve is beginning to reduce its policy tightening, which are generally good signs for investment returns.
+The major risks appear to be higher than average valuations in both the equity and credit markets as well as global conflicts.
 The funds in our care are invested with a long-term view in mind, expecting some years to have lower returns and other years to have higher returns.
 A diligent investment process is used to allocate the funds to balance the risks under an assumed range of return scenarios and to select, size and monitor manager mandates in a sound fiduciary manner.